Connecting your PV system to the utility grid

 Once the utility has received the approved final permit, it will schedule an inspection of the installed system.
 During the site visit, performed by qualified utility personnel, the solar system will be tested and, if necessary, revenue meters installed and/or replaced.
 When the system is approved, the utility will notify the account holder and the installer, who will then be able to turn on the system and export power to the utility grid.

 Grid interactive systems have a physical connection to the existing electrical equipment, which is electrically continuous with the power grid.
 The technical requirements for interconnecting a customer-owned generator are listed in a technical document (usually called Electrical Service Requirements) that is published by the utility company.

-So that is a simple explanation of what is involved in the PV interconnect process.
+So that is a simple explanation of what is involved in the PV interconnection process.
 If all this seems overwhelming, have no fear.
 At NC Solar Now, we take care of all the paperwork and permitting process.
 We will keep you informed along the way.

-Image courtesy of Home power Magazine
+Image courtesy of Home Power Magazine